jjenkov/pde-pdl-specification/pdl-specification.md

     #"This is a text;

 Notice how each of the tokens below the first comment token must be commented out individually, since each of them ends with a ; which marks the end of a comment token too.
-This is annoying - but something an editor would be able to handle more easily for you.

-I guess that in some situations it can also make it easier to comment out a single token in the middle of a line, because you just have to put a # character in front of that token and it becomes a comment.

-Alternatively, comments could use a different end character in POS1 and POS2 than other tokens.
-For instance, the ~ character - which is not often used in other tokens (except occasionally in ASCII or UTF-8 tokens).
-This way you could more easily comment out a larger section of PDL tokens - but commenting out a single PDL token then requires more work - as it has to be surrounded by a # and ~ character, instead of just having a # character put in front of it.

-Maybe there needs to be single token comments and a multi-token comments...
-That is an option to look at in the future.

-Regardless of this syntax "disadvantage" - it is better to have comments available than not having comments available at all like in JSON.
-Also, having the comment syntax conform to the general token syntax structure makes a tokenizer much easier to implement.

-Comments cannot have null values.
+This is annoying.

+To solve this problem PDL also has multi-token comments.
+A multi-token comment uses the * as type character, and the ~ character as end marker character.
+Here is an example of a multi-token comment:

+    *This is a multi-token comment~

+This multi-token comment actually only consists of a single token.
+In fact, multi-token comments are all only one token.
+The name comes from their ability to comment out multiple tokens more easily.
+Here is a multi-token comment example:

+    *This is a multi-token comment
+    +123;
+    /789.00;
+    "This is a text;
+    ~

+While the above is actually still only a single PDL token - it comments out multiple tokens.
+It can do so because it does not use the same end marker character as any other token in PDL.

 ### Binary